 Separation of GUI components from data processing logic.
-Currently, the interface and data processing parts in the LWP are not modularized, since the processing logic is embedded as part of the platform.
+Currently, the interface and data processing parts in the LWP are not modularized, since the processing logic are embedded as parts of the platform.
 In order to be able to support the orchestration of Semantic Containers, we refactor the original LWP to allow clear separation of concerns of the GUI for the users (LWP) and the data processing logic (Semantic Container).

 Supports for multi-level interoperability.
 The original idea of the LWP is to support ad-hoc integration of only RDF Graph data.
-In the scope of SEMCON project, we extend the LWP with the capability to support non RDF-Graph data, in line with the three layers of interoperability proposed within the SEMCON project (see Section 3.2).
+In the scope of SEMCON project, we extend the LWP with the capability to support non RDF-Graph data, inline with the three layers of interoperability proposed within the SEMCON project (see Section 3.2).

 An extended semantic metadata.
-The original LWP focuses on providing users with the provenance information of processed data, which is reflected in the semantic metadata addressing this issue.
-We extend the metadata with specific metadata, required in the SEMCON project, such as privacy policies and definitions of constraints.
+The original LWP focuses on providing users with the provenance information of the data processing that reflected in the semantic metadata that mainly address this issue.
+We extends the metadata with specific metadata required in the SEMCON project, such as privacy policies and constraints definition.